lillithkt/Lilypad/README.md

 - Highly Customizable
 - Supports OSCQuery, so you can run this on separate hardware!
 - A lock-based HTTP Server, for oAuth!
+- Runs on Quest Standalone!
+(Or anything android)

 ### Modules
 #### Core (Required for use)